 Reasons to Drink

-Filipinos need little excuse to drink – they'll welcome any excuse to do shots with friends.
+It's true, Filipinos need little excuse to drink – they'll welcome any reason to do shots with friends.
 That means you'll find little circles of drinkers in cities like Metro Manila and far-flung areas like Siargao; it's near-impossible to find a corner of the Philippines without a popular spot for drinks.

 So get your liver ready when flying to any one of the Philippines' top tourist spots: The locals will welcome you and then sit you down for a drink.
 Or three, or five.
 As they say, Inom na!
 (Let's drink!)